Contents at a glance

-Fixed blade knives are the most popular knives in pretty much all areas where a knife is used.
-If they are made from good materials and use proper technology, they will offer you outstanding sharpness and will stay in great shape for decades.
+Fixed blade knives are the most popular knives be it in the kitchen or out in the woods.
+With good production materials and proper technology, they will offer you outstanding sharpness and will stay in great shape for decades.

-Compared to folding knives, they are much stronger thanks to the fact that they are usually made of one piece of metal which runs from the tip of the blade to the pommel of the handle.
-That is if they are of the full tang construction.
+In terms of general durability, fixed blades knives have the upper hand over folding knives.
+This is mainly due to one-piece-of-metal construction aka full tang.
+Unless you shop for really low price fixed blade knife, there’s usually a single piece of metal running from the tip of the blade to the pommel of the handle.
 Cheap survival knives tend to not go via the full tang road so be careful in what you are buying.

-- Can be made much larger than pocket knives
+- Possibility to achieve larger size than pocket knives

 - Simple design, easier to manufacture and therefore less susceptible to build quality issues

-- Much stronger than folding knives – can be used even for more demanding tasks such as chopping without having to worry about the knife being destroyed
+- Much stronger than folding knives – usable even for more demanding tasks such as chopping

 - Easy to clean